agjs/iTerm2-with-ZSH/README.md

-# iterm2 with ZSH
+# 🤖 iterm2 with ZSH

 (My Windows 10 Setup with [ConEmu](https://conemu.github.io/) is not included.
 I might do it in the future.)

 ---

 <img src="./assets/images/setup.png" alt="iTerm2 with ZSH">

-## Why

-This repository is how I backup my own configuration.
-And while doing so, why not share it and save you some time in case you like my setup.

 ## Tools